achernikova/EvasionAttacksSDC/README.md

 ## Acknowledgements

-Firstly, I would like to acknowledge chrisgundling and rwightman.
+I would like to acknowledge chrisgundling and rwightman.

-*	I've used chrisgundling instructions for data extraction( https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/cg23) and his Epoch nodel architecture for training the classifier.
+*	I used chrisgundling instructions for data extraction( https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/cg23) and his Epoch nodel architecture for training the classifier.
-*	I've used rwightman’s reader (https://github.com/rwightman/udacity-driving-reader) for extracting the ROS .bag files.
+*	I used rwightman’s reader (https://github.com/rwightman/udacity-driving-reader) for extracting the ROS .bag files.

 ## Project structure
 *	classification/